feifanzhou/Paperclip-Demo/README.md

 Paperclip-Demo
 ==============

 Example code to use Paperclip gem for uploading images.
-Includes code for AJAX-style uploads
+Includes code for AJAX-style uploads (in the `ajax-style` branch)